lukaszszymankiewicz/pydoku_cute/README.md

 ### Pydoku
     To see app in full glory, visit: https://pydoku.herokuapp.com/
+    WARNING: site is unreachable because heroku closed free tier!
+Implementation of new version in progres.

 ### What is this?
     It is algorithm for generating Sudoku puzzles (resulted as downloadable png images) wrapped in